-A: First, we encourage everyone to attend one of our free weekly seminars.
-We also encourage people to research the Vertical Sleeve, the Adjustable Gastric Band and the Roux-en-Y Gastric Bypass.
+A: We encourage people to research the Vertical Sleeve Gastrectomy, the Adjustable Gastric Band and the Roux-en-Y Gastric Bypass.
 Please attend one of our free weekly seminars held at our Weight Management Center in Winston-Salem, NC in order to hear an overview of the procedures and meet one of our surgeons.
 Please call (336) 716-6099, Option 1, to schedule a seminar and find a location near to you.
 Also consider attending one of our monthly Weight Loss Surgery Support Group meetings, also held in Winston-Salem, NC, to ask questions of post-surgical patients.
-Third, come prepared to discuss this decision at your individual consultation with the surgeon.
+Finally you will be able to discuss this decision at your individual consultation with the surgeon.

 Q: How can I learn more about weight loss surgery?

 A: We encourage everyone to attend one of our free weekly seminars.
 Pre-registration is highly recommended.
-Sign up online or by calling 336-716-WAKE (9253).
+Sign up online or by calling 336-716-6099.